Next says UK recovery not yet sustainable

 "This is clearly a risk that should be discounted in some way.
 Yet we get no sense that this is on the investment watch-list for this company," he said.

-On Wednesday, UK Chancellor George Osborne delivered his annual budget, courting voters ahead of a national election in 2015 with promises of help for savers, tax breaks for manufacturers and lower beer and bingo levies.
+On Wednesday, UK finance minister George Osborne delivered his annual budget, courting voters ahead of a national election in 2015 with promises of help for savers, tax breaks for manufacturers and lower beer and bingo levies.

 MORE PROFIT THAN M&S